 7. Easy team collaboration

 This feature is best for small and medium-sized businesses, and digital marketing agencies and PR groups that have to schedule posts for their clients on a daily basis.
-The good thing is not everyone gets to have access to the account.

 The team collaboration bit comes in three stages: